viamrobotics/docs/docs/fleet/organizations.md

 When uploading [custom modules](/registry/) to the Viam registry, you must set a namespace for your organization to associate your module with.

 To create a new namespace for your organization, click on the Org's **Settings** in the top right of the navigation bar, then click the **Set a public namespace** button.
-Enter a name or use the automatically suggested name for your namespace, and then click **Set namespace**.
+Enter a name or use the suggested name for your namespace, and then click **Set namespace**.
 Consider the following as you chose a namespace:

 - A namespace may only contain letters, numbers, and the dash (`-`) character.